JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 ```

 # Quantile-Quantile Plot (Plot/Line) dependent variable
 QQPlot compares the quartiles of the datset with the ideal theoretical normal distribution.
-We can see that the lower left and    	  upper rigth some data points fall a bit off the line.
+We can see that the lower left and

+upper rigth some data points fall a bit off the line.

 At the Q-Q Plot the sample quartiles and the theoretical quantiles are plotted against each other.
-If they both came from the 	 	 same distribution,we should see the points forming a line that is roughly straight.
-However, for prices that are far away from 	the the average price, the plot deviates heavily from the qq line.
+If they both came from the

+same distribution,we should see the points forming a line that is roughly straight.
+However, for prices that are far away from the
+average price, the plot deviates heavily from the qq line.

 ```
 qqnorm(train$SalePrice)